Revisiting Residue Codes for Modern Memories: Conclusion

 \section{Conclusion}

-In this paper, we present a novel ECC construction that provides the same reliability as other ECCs but crucially also allows spare ECC space to be harvested and used for additional purposes.
-Using simple multiplication and division properties, \OUR{} encodes, decodes, detects, and corrects multi-bit errors that may occur in DRAM.
-Additionally, we introduce the novel optimizations of shuffling and aliasing to enable finding suitable multipliers for our scheme.
-With these optimizations and specialized hardware, we propose the first ECC scheme that offers significant improvements since the traditional ECC methods were introduced.
-When we evaluated the error correction on the SPEC 2017 benchmarks, we not only found successful uniform single- and multi-bit error correction, but also significant extra states, reasonable area overhead, and negligible performance overhead.
-A remaining challenge for this work is finding even better multipliers and symbol shuffles.
-While we were able to find a multipliers and shuffles both these problems are NP-hard.
-It is indeed possible that even more space savings are possible with better multipliers and shuffles.
-The benefits of MUSE codes also go beyond space savings and holding metadata.
-For instance, MUSE codes integrate much more easily into processing in memory style computations and homomorphic computations, making MUSE a very exciting ECC option for the next decade and beyond.
+In this paper, we present~\OUR{}---a novel ECC construction that provides a ChipKill-level of error correction but crucially also allows spare ECC space to be harvested and used for additional purposes.
+To make~\OUR{} work in modern settings, we revisit old formulations of residue codes and extend them with two novel optimizations---symbol errors and shuffling of bits.
+With these optimizations, we show that~\OUR{} can act as a ``drop-in'' replacement for commonly used ChipKill ECC schemes while using fewer bits for storage.
+Moreover, when we evaluated~\OUR{} ECC in ensemble with security technique of Memory Tagging, we found out that the system is more power efficient than system with conventional Reed-Solomon codes.
+The benefits of~\OUR{} codes also go beyond space savings and holding metadata.
+For instance,~\OUR{} codes integrate much more easily into Processing In-Memory devices, making~\OUR{} a very exciting ECC option for the next decade and beyond.